-The Royal Society of Chemistry’s Data Science team plays an important role in the charity’s mission to shape the future of the chemical sciences – for the benefit of science and humanity.
-They use theirknowledge to help produce reports on topics such as gender biases in chemistry, to help prepare briefs to guide government policy on research funding and education, and to take part in international competitions to improve the state of the art in machine learning.
-The team focuses on projects that make a measurable difference.
+The Royal Society of Chemistry's Data Science team plays an important role in our mission to shape the future of the chemical sciences – for the benefit of science and humanity.
+The team use their knowledge to help produce reports on topics such as inclusion and diversity in the chemical sciences, to help prepare briefs to guide government policy on research funding and education, and to take part in international competitions to improve the state of the art in machine learning.
+They focus on projects that make a measurable difference.

 Your core responsibilities will include:

 - Advise on and investigate the feasibility of data science solutions and ideas.

 - Conduct hands-on machine learning and applied statistics projects.

 - Collaborate with a diverse set of users and stakeholders with different levels of statistical knowledge to adapt approaches to new insights based on data findings.

 - Clearly and objectively communicate results, as well as their associated uncertainties and limitations.

 - Present complex findings in an intuitive and understandable manner.

 - Extract meaning from data and to produce data products that convert raw data into a strategic asset, both in terms of chemical science data as well as with corporate data.

 - Qualification in machine learning, natural language processing, statistics, or another numerate discipline.
 Higher degree required (Ph.D. preferred).